GCT-Studios/JwarRef/content/Rulebook/Cards.md

 | ![[element-earth.png]] | ![[element-water.png]] | ![[element-fire.png]] | ![[element-metal.png]] | ![[element-wind.png]] | ![[element-void.png]] |

 3. **Base Size & Max Symbol**
 If a profile has multiple base size symbols any of the available options are permitted.
+Profile Cards without wound tracks have a MAX symbol on the back.
+Whenever a rule refers to the number of wound tracks use the MAX number instead.
+You can recruit up to this number of these models into a warband.

 4. **Type**
 The type indicates all the keywords that refer to the model.
 A model can have multiple types, these are separated by commas, and a model is always all of its types.